neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Parsing Data/README.md

-# Lab 3 - Knowledge Graph Creation with Generative AI
+# Lab 3 - Parsing Data

-## Using Python Notebooks

-From here on out, we will work more in Jupyter Notebooks and use Python data analysis libraries like Pandas.

-### Notebook & Pandas in Google Colab
-To start, let's fiddle with some structured data in Pandas.
-We're going to use Google Colab to do that.
-Colab is a really light-weight way to run a notebook on Google Cloud.
-Click [here](exploring-pandas.ipynb) to get started.
+In this lab we're going to parse data with generative AI to create a knowledge graph.
+We'll use the generative AI functionality in Google Cloud Vertex AI.

 ## Setup Vertex AI Workbench
 Now that we've done some very light-weight exploration in a notebook, let's try using a more full-featured environment, Vertex AI Workbench.
 Open up the [Google Cloud Console](https://console.cloud.google.com/).